dzimine/writing/drafts/Stormless.md

 It will take some while - now it's serverless (and honestly, our bundle is a bit bloated, patience! plugin developers are currently busy solving other problems, we will optimize it as soon as we can)

-> PRO TIP: if something goes wrong at this point, most likely your AWS setup is fucked up.
-Go to Getting Ready, step 2.
-Google, Stack-overflow.
+> PRO TIP: if something goes wrong at this point, most likely something is not right with your AWS setup.
+Go to "Getting Ready, step 2".
+Read [Serverless Installation](https://serverless.com/framework/docs/providers/aws/guide/installation/) doc.
+Google, Stack-overflow, Serverless [Gitter channel](https://gitter.im/serverless/serverless) or [Forum](https://forum.serverless.com/).

 You might be curious to see how it looks in the AWS console.
-If the PRO in you is saying "no, you should stay cool and use CLI", just don't listen.
-Indulge yourself, open a browser and take a good look to your Lambda.
+If the PRO in you is saying "no, you should stay cool and use CLI", don't listen.
+Go indulge yourself, open a browser and take a good look to your Lambda.
 While there, you might also inspect the API Gateway endpoint that `sls` created for you.

 But to test it, we'll go back to terminal.
-Here is how to run it with `sls`:
+Here is how to run your Lambda with `sls`:

 ```
 sls invoke --function InviteSlack --log --data '{"body": {"first_name": "Santa", "email": "santa@mad.russian.xmas.com"}}'